 - Has beneficial ownership (25% or more) of the legal entity

 - Has significant managerial control of the legal entity

-Acting in accordance with new information gathering requirements, RiverHills Bank will strictly adhere to these more rigorous, government-mandated regulatory measures.
+Acting in accordance with the new information gathering requirements, RiverHills Bank strictly adheres to these more rigorous, government-mandated regulatory measures.
 Therefore, we encourage our legal entity customers to be prepared to provide the required information and a current form of ID every time a new account is opened, or credit is applied for, on behalf of a legal entity.

 Frequently Asked Questions

 Are all legal entities included in this regulation?

 Corporations, limited liability companies, entities created by the filing of a public document with a Secretary of State’s office or equivalent government office, a general partnership, and any comparable business entity formed in the U.S. or a foreign country are all types of legal entities subject to the regulation.
 Sole proprietorships, unincorporated associations, trusts (some exceptions apply), publicly traded companies, and most financial institutions are not legal entities subject to the regulation.

 Does the Certification of Beneficial Owner(s) form have to be completed by a beneficial owner?

 No. An individual, who is opening an account on behalf of a legal entity, may also complete the Certification of Beneficial Owner(s) form; however, that individual must have significant managerial control of the legal entity or regularly perform similar functions.

 How in-depth is the information required for the Certification of Beneficial Owner(s) form?